 AUSI CANTARUTTI a diver who moved to live in the mountains, gave me his two excellent regulators of the first years of 1970, witnesses of many dives but in a perfect condition.

-FABIO VITALE of Verona.
+FABIO VITALE of Verona, Italy.
 Big expert and collector of professional diving gear, he is also attentive regarding historical diving.
 He often succeeded to get precious items, shown in his website.

 LUIGI ZAGATI, from Turin but with the Sardinia sea in his heart, in the last 30 years collects equipment which tells diving history.
 Shown as a small museum in his summer house in Alghero, they are always available to be seen for his diving friends.

-BARI SCUBA, with premises in the Puglia main city, is a very small association of divers, passionate of sea and old gear, which vice-president Gianni Piscitelli has an interesting collection which includes important pieces that, step by step, we will illustrate in these pages.
+BARI SCUBA from Bari, Italy, with premises in the Puglia main city, is a very small association of divers, passionate of sea and old gear, which vice-president Gianni Piscitelli has an interesting collection which includes important pieces that, step by step, we will illustrate in these pages.

-MAURIZIO BALDINUCCI lives in Umbria, in Gubbio, where he is associate founder of Crazy Sub diving association.
+MAURIZIO BALDINUCCI lives in Gubbio, Italy, where he is associate founder of Crazy Sub diving association.
 Collectors since few years, he specializes in historical regulators among them, more than 100 models with two hoses, most of them beautiful.
 Besides them, he has instruments, oxygen rebreather, single hose double-stage regulators.

 NICOLETTA CODIFERRO from Verona, Naui representative in Italy for many years and diving course director, now Naui lifetime member, who contributed to the translation of part of this website.